Biomass (energy): Chemical conversion

-A range of chemical processes may be used to convert biomass into other forms, such as to produce a fuel that is more practical to store, transport and use, or to exploit some property of the process itself.
+Biomass may be converted to other forms through a range of chemical processes, either to produce a fuel that is easier to store, transport, and use, or to exploit some property inherent in the conversion process.
 Many of these processes are based in large part on similar coal-based processes, such as the Fischer-Tropsch synthesis.
 A chemical conversion process known as transesterification is used for converting vegetable oils, animal fats, and greases into fatty acid methyl esters (FAME), which are used to produce biodiesel.

 Biochemical conversion

 Biochemical processes have developed in nature to break down the molecules of which biomass is composed, and many of these can be harnessed.
 In most cases, microorganisms are used to perform the conversion.
 The processes are called anaerobic digestion, fermentation, and composting.

 Fermentation converts biomass into bioethanol, and anaerobic digestion converts biomass into renewable natural gas (biogas).
 Bioethanol is used as a vehicle fuel.
 Renewable natural gas—also called biogas or biomethane—is produced in anaerobic digesters at sewage treatment plants and at dairy and livestock operations.
 It also forms in and may be captured from solid waste landfills.
 Properly treated renewable natural gas has the same uses as fossil fuel natural gas.